OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 See the [Installing Octopus 2018.10 LTS](/docs/installation/index.md) page for instructions on installing a new **Octopus 2018.10 LTS** instance.

-### 3. Migrate Your Data From 2.6.5 to 2018.10 LTS {#Upgradewithanew3.0serverinstance-3.Migrateyourdatafrom2.6to3.x}
+### 3. Migrate your data from 2.6.5 to 2018.10 LTS {#Upgradewithanew3.0serverinstance-3.Migrateyourdatafrom2.6to3.x}

 See the [Migrating data from Octopus 2.6.5 to 2018.10 LTS](/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/migrating-data-from-octopus-2.6.5-2018.10lts.md) page for instructions on importing your **Octopus 2.6.5** database backup into **Octopus 2018.10 LTS**.